bonitasoft/gdrive-action/delete/README.md

       credentials: ${{ secrets.GDRIVE_CREDENTIALS }} # credentials stored as a GitHub secret
       parent-folder-id: ${{ vars.GDRIVE_FOLDER_ID }} # folder id stored as a GitHub variable
       target-filepath: test/hello_1.txt
+      ignore-missing: true # Does not fail the step if target file does not exists

   - name: Print Output
     id: output